Kati-Sauder/AWS_grocery/README.md

 The app served as the foundation for exploring various deployment scenarios in the AWS cloud.
 Throughout the course, we incrementally built a complete cloud architecture using Terraform to define infrastructure as code.

-This forked repository focuses on the infrastructure aspects of the GroceryMate application — including modular components such as ALB, ASG, Lambda, RDS, and more — all orchestrated and provisioned through Terraform.
+This forked repository focuses on the infrastructure aspects of the GroceryMate application — including modular components such as ALB, ASG, RDS, and more — all orchestrated and provisioned through Terraform.

 Since I am still learning, this repo mainly focuses on exactly that.
 This is why I commented my code.
 A lot.
 I want to explain what I did and share this with others who want to learn as well.